Did you just land a nursing interview?

 The good news is that these are fairly easy questions.

 Nonetheless, this doesn’t mean that you should take them lightly.
-You want to answer these questions with confidence and tact.
-So that they know that you’re a goal-oriented person who’s invested in this profession.
+You want to answer these questions with confidence and tact, so they know you’re a goal-oriented person who’s invested in the nursing profession.

 1. Why did you become a nurse?